Harold Huff

-Harry "Doc" J. Huff (June 3, 1880 – May 29, 1964) was an American athlete.
+Harry J. "Doc" Huff (June 3, 1880 – May 29, 1964) was an American track and field athlete, coach, and college athletics administrator.
 He competed at the 1908 Summer Olympics in London.
+Huff served as the athletic director and head track and field coach at Grinnell College in Grinnell, Iowa from 1914 to 1926.
+He was the head track and field coach at the University of Kansas from 1926 to 1929 and the University of Missouri from 1929 to 1935.

-He was born in Cedar Twp., Van Buren Co., Iowa to James K Polk Huff and Eleanor Virginia née: Sheldon Huff, and died in Kansas City, Missouri.
+Huff was born in Cedar Township, Van Buren County, Iowa to James K Polk Huff and Eleanor Virginia née: Sheldon Huff, and died in Kansas City, Missouri.

 In the 100 metres, Huff won his first round heat with a time of 11.4 seconds, one of the slower winning times.
-He dropped his time to 11.1 seconds in his semifinal race to finish second behind eventual silver medallist James Rector who tied the Olympic record at 10.8 seconds.

-Huff also won his preliminary heat in the 200 metres with a time 22.8 seconds.
+He dropped his time to 11.1 seconds in his semifinal race to finish second behind eventual silver medallist James Rector, who tied the Olympic record at 10.8 seconds.
+Huff also won his preliminary heat in the 200 metres with a time of 22.8 seconds.
 He came in last in his three-man semifinal race, running the distance in 23.0 seconds.